Najmul190/Discord-AI-Selfbot/README.md

 -   Activate the virtual environment by running `source bot-env/bin/activate`
 -   Run `pip install -r requirements.txt` to install all the dependencies
 -   Install discord.py-self using `pip install -U discord.py-self`
+-   Fill out example.env with your own credentials and rename it to .env
 -   Run the bot using `python3 main.py`

 # How to talk to the bot